-Charter is one of the largest providers of cable services in the United States with approximately6.7 million residential and small and medium business customers at December 31, 2015, offering a variety of entertainment, information and communications solutions to residential and commercial customers, including traditional cable video programming, Internet services, and voice services, as well as advanced video services such as video on demand, HD television and DVR service.
+Charter is one of the largest providers of cable services in the United States with approximately 6.7 million residential and small and medium business customers at December 31, 2015, offering a variety of entertainment, information and communications solutions to residential and commercial customers, including traditional cable video programming, Internet services, and voice services, as well as advanced video services such as video on demand, HD television and DVR service.
 Charter also sells local advertising on cable networks and provides fiber connectivity to cellular towers and office buildings.
-Its infrastructure consists of a hybrid of fiber and coaxial cable plant with approximately 129 million estimated passings, with 97% at 550 MHz or greater and 98% of plant miles two-way active and 99% of plant all-digital.
+Its infrastructure consists of a hybrid of fiber and coaxial cable plant with approximately 12.9 million estimated passings, with 97% at 550 MHz or greater and 98% of plant miles two-way active and 99% of plant all-digital.
 A national IP infrastructure interconnects Charter markets.
 Liberty acquired its interest in Charter on May 1, 2013.
-At December 31, 2015, Liberty Broadband owned approximately 28.8 million shares of Charter common stock, representing an approximate26% ownership interest in the issued and outstanding shares.
-Under the Charter Stockholders Agreement, Liberty has the right to nominate four directors to the Charter board of directors, subject to certain exclusions and requirements.
-Liberty Broadband also has the right to cause one of its nominees to serve on the nominating and corporate governance, audit and compensation and benefits committees of the board, provided they meet the independence and other qualifications for membership on those committees.
+At December 31, 2015, Liberty Broadband owned approximately 28.8 million shares of Charter common stock, representing an approximate 26% ownership interest in the issued and outstanding shares.
+Under the Charter Stockholders Agreement, Liberty has the right to cause one of its nominees to serve on the nominating and corporate governance, audit and compensation and benefits committees of the board, provided they meet the independence and other qualifications for membership on those committees.
 These rights were transferred from Liberty to Liberty Broadband in connection with the Broadband Spin-Off.
 The Second Amended and Restated Stockholders Agreement continues to provide us with board nomination rights.